mhardcastle/lotss-catalogue/zoom/README-zoom.txt

    earlier versions this mostly differs by better integration with ds9 -- a ds9 is automatically started -- and a few extra options.

+-- new_blend_prep_dr2.py -- updates the 'second blend' database and
+   downloads images for blends.
+Should be run after zoom_dr2_sql.py to catch objects flagged as blends there.

+-- new_blend_dr2.py -- the 'second blend' code.